RohitSuhasReddy/Checkers-game-Python/README.md

 - One player has no legal moves available.

 The player with remaining movable pieces wins.

+# **Instructions/Notes:**
+1.Download the project using GIT link.
+2.Open the Source folder(Always run the game from inside this folder only).
+3. **VERY IMPORTANT!!
+Do not Rename the files.**
+4.Run the game from main.py

 # **Credits:**
 ## **Developed by:**